jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.04.25.md

 # VERSPM
   - All modules done and passing tests in a new branch [rspm_complete](https://github.com/gregorbj/VisionEval/tree/rspm_complete)
   - Eliminated VECommercialTravel, VERoadPerformance, VEEnergyAndEmissions, and VETravelCosts, and replaced them with VEPowertrainsAndFuels and VETravelPerformance so still some work to do to merge to develop
+  - Working on memo on conversion and differences from RSPM
   - Plan to reconcile revisions next week

 # Test System and Setup